-Vocational Automotive Technology I/II meet three periods during a Blue/White Day cycle and begin the National Institute for Automotive Service Excellence (also known as ASE) training.
+Automotive Technology I/II meet three periods during a Blue/White Day cycle and begin the National Institute for Automotive Service Excellence (also known as ASE) training.
 This training prepares the student for taking the certification tests for each Certified Technician area and for placement in the automotive career field as an entry-level technician.
 Students will be able to complete four of eight Certified Technician training areas during this class.
-During the third year of Vocational Automotive Technology, students will start the training program from the point he/she left off in Vocational Automotive Technology II.
-Students will cover remaining Certified Technician areas.
+During the second year of Automotive Service Technology, students will start the training program from the point he/she left off in Automotive Service Technology I. Students will cover remaining Certified Technician areas.
 Upon completion of this program, students will be able to enter the automotive diagnostic and repair field as an entry-level technician.
-Student's social security number is required to receive vocational funding for this class.
+Student's social security number is required to receive CTE funding for this class.

-Below is a list of Certified Technician areas covered in Vocational Automotive Technology II and III along with subject area for each.
-For a student to complete all eight areas, he/she will have to complete two years of Vocational Automotive Technology.
+Below is a list of Certified Technician areas covered in Automotive Service Technology II and III along with subject area for each.
+For a student to complete all eight areas, he/she will have to complete two years of Automotive Service Technology course work.

-- Engine Repair Valve train, cylinder head, and block assemblies; lubricating, cooling, ignition, fuel and carburetion, exhaust, battery, and fuel systems. - Automatic Transmission/Transaxle Controls and linkages, hydraulic and mechanical systems. - Manual Drive Train and Axles Manual transmissions, clutches, front and rear drive systems. - Front End Manual and power steering, suspension systems, alignment, and wheels and tires. - Brakes Drum, disc, combination, and parking brake systems, power assist and hydraulic systems. - Electrical Systems Batteries, starting, charging, lighting, and signaling systems, electrical instruments and accessories. - Heating and Air Conditioning Refrigeration, heating and ventilating, A/C controls. - 8.
+- Engine Repair Valve train, cylinder head, and block assemblies; lubricating, cooling, ignition, fuel and carburetion, exhaust, battery, and fuel systems. - Automatic Transmission/Transaxle Controls and linkages, hydraulic and mechanical systems. - Manual Drive Train and Axles Manual transmissions, clutches, front and rear drive systems. - Front End Manual and power steering, suspension systems, alignment, and wheels and tires. - Brakes Drum, disc, combination, and parking brake systems, power assist and hydraulic systems. - 6.
+Electrical Systems Batteries, starting, charging, lighting, and signaling systems, electrical instruments and accessories. - Heating and Air Conditioning Refrigeration, heating and ventilating, A/C controls. - 8.
 Engine Performance Oscilloscopes and exhaust analyzers, emission control and charging systems, cooling, ignition, fuel, carburetion, exhaust, and battery and starting systems.